-I get asked this all the time by people who have recently injured their ACL, so let’s talk about it!
+I get asked this all the time about post surgery rehab from those who have recently had an ACL reconstruction, so let’s talk about it!

 Should I Ice It?

-An ACL injury is one of the biggest injuries in sport (and life) but more so because of the time frame it takes to return back to sport safely.
+An ACL injury is one of the biggest injuries in sport (and life) because of the time frame it takes to return back to sport safely.
 Initially though it needs to be treated like any other ligament tear!
-So let’s go back to basics; rest, ice, compression and elevation.
+So ideally we continue to move the knee throughout the full range of motion you have and stick to the basics of rest, ice, compression and elevation.

 Can I Walk On It?

 It amazes me the number of people I still see that have been placed in a rigid splint or put on crutches for weeks and told not to move it!
-These methods belong in the era of stoning witches to death… Unless there is an associated fracture of the bone, there is no reason to avoid moving the joint – all this will do is increase the stiffness of the knee, decrease muscle function and result in more pain and a longer recovery.
+These methods belong in the era of stoning witches to death… Unless there is an associated fracture of the bone, there is no reason to avoid moving the joint through its full range of motion – all this will do is increase the stiffness of the knee joint, decrease muscle function and result in more pain and a longer recovery.

-Remember, not everyone ends up having surgery on their ACL so you can regain day-to-day function without one intact; and if you watched the recent Winter Olympics you would of heard at least 150 times that some people were competing without their ACL!
-Crutches may be used on the day of injury to assist with walking, however, that is all they should be – an assistance!
-You should still try to keep a normal walking pattern (heel-to-toe walking pattern, good bend and straightening of the knee and even weight distribution between both legs).
-The quicker you can master a normal walking pattern, the quicker you can progress to the next stage!
+Remember, not everyone ends up having surgery on their ACL so you can regain day-to-day function without one intact; and if you follow the Olympics you would have heard at least 150 times that athletes compete without one or both of their anterior cruciate ligaments due to not having enough time to get an ACL surgery!
+Crutches may be used on the day of injury to assist with walking and even for the first week if necessary, however, that is all they should be – an assistance!
+You should still try to keep a normal walking pattern (heel-to-toe walking pattern), good knee flexion (knee bending), full knee extension (knee straightening) and even normal weight bearing between both legs.
+The quicker you can master a normal walking pattern and regain that single leg control, the quicker you can progress to the next stage!

 Do I Need ACL Surgery?

-You do have options here!
-Depending on your age, level of activity, job, goals and other associated injuries, you may choose whether you want to proceed with a reconstruction or opt for conservative management (physiotherapy).
+You do have options when it comes down to whether you need ACL surgery or not!
+Depending on your age, level of activity, job, goals and other associated injuries, you may choose whether you want to proceed with an ACL reconstruction or opt for conservative management following ACL injury (such as physiotherapy).
 You really want to get your MRI scan and consult with an orthopaedic surgeon specialising in ACL reconstructions as soon as possible following the injury to start to plan what is best for you.

-More than often, an ACL injury is associated with other injuries within the knee (i.e. cartilage damage, other ligament damage, joint capsule damage and/or bone bruising) so this will add in to whether you do or don’t need surgery and, if you do, how long you need to wait before you can get it done.
-In saying this, there are positives and negatives to both approaches so it’s vital get all the unbiased information first!
+More than often, an ACL injury is associated with other injuries within the knee (i.e. cartilage damage, other ligament damage, knee joint capsule damage and/or bone bruising) so this will add in to whether you do or don’t need an ACL reconstruction and, if you do, how long you need to wait before you can get it done.
+In saying this, there are positives and negatives to both approaches so it’s vital get all the unbiased information first about what to do regarding an anterior cruciate ligament rupture!

-There’s great evidence to show that doing 10 sessions of HEAVY strength and neuromuscular training over a 5 week period BEFORE an ACL reconstruction can result in:
+There’s great evidence to show that doing 10 sessions of HEAVY strength and neuromuscular training over a 5 week period post operatively can result in:

 - Improved knee function